superneo/iMind/README.md

 # iMind
-the repo for the AI study community, iMind.
+the repo for the AI learning community, iMind.